 df

-Display the filesystem and its disk usage containing the given file or directory:
+Display the filesystem containing the specified file or directory:

 df {{path/to/file_or_directory}}